MSc Finance Timetable and Modules

 Having successfully completed this module, the student should be able to:

-• Provide an informed opinion regarding a company’s current economic position, possible issues and its valuation;
+• Provide an informed opinion regarding a company’s current and future financial position, including possible issues such as revenue recognition, inventory valuation and depreciation methods.

 Having successfully completed this module, the student should be able to: